google/rust-design-faq/src/types.md

 Usually, don't implement `Into` but instead implement `From`.

+## How should I expose constructors?

+See the previous two answers: where it's simple and obvious, use the standard traits to make your object behavior predictable.

+If you need to go beyond that, remember you've got a couple of extra toys in Rust:

+* A "constructor" could return a `Result<Self>`
+* Your constructors can have names, e.g. `with_capacity`, `pin`

 ## When should my type implement `AsRef`?

 If you have a type which contains another type, provide `AsRef` especially